VarshithaCVasireddy/Sensitive-Information_Redactor/README.md

     with open(os.path.join(args.output, out_file_name), 'w') as f:
         f.write(data)

+    print(f"Saved to {os.path.join(args.output, out_file_name)}")
 ~~~
+I changed the code so that the file name is taken and .redacted is added to it, if input is given from the subfolders then the output also has to be created in that subfolder so "/" is used for split.
+Then also naming the file and making sure that it is created in the correct path, the redacted data is written into it.

 ### --stats
 If this argument is given then stats file has to be created and it tells on how that stats file has to be displayed or saved into another file by giving the file name.
 If stdout or stderr is given in argument, then stats file is displayed on console, else stats summary is sent into file where file name is specified in the console.
 And stats is written for each input file that is given to the program.